Do you love nature and want…

 - Save money: You can often get several months or even a year’s worth of virtual coaching for the price of one on-site consultation.

-- More accessible: You aren’t limited to finding someone who is local to where you live.
+- More accessible: You aren’t limited to choosing between paying travel expenses and finding someone who is local to where you live.

 - Ongoing support: You can get help with questions and unexpected challenges as they come up.

-- Builds confidence: You are empowered to do your own habitat creation and maintenance.
+- Builds confidence: You are empowered to do your own ecosystem creation and maintenance.

 - Expertise is yours to keep: The knowledge and skills you gain can be applied, not just to the immediate project, but also to additional projects you want to do in the future.